 Privateer Press encourages players to have a fully painted force on the table.
 Games with painted armies are more interesting to watch and generally enhance the experience for all.
-Although painting is not required for Masters or Champions, players are encouraged to show off all aspects of the hobby.
+Although painting is not required, players are encouraged to show off all aspects of the hobby.